mrjones2014/BlazorCMS/README.md

 # BlazorCMS
-A (very) simple CMS to evaluate Microsoft's Blazor WASM framework.

-In this tutorial, we'll take a look at Microsoft's Blazor framework, with the WebAssembly option.
+[Blazor](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor) is a framework for building client-side applications with C#.
+There are two different variations of Blazor; Blazor-Server, in which C# processing is performed on the server and the results are sent to the client via a websocket connection, or Blazor-Wasm, which actually ships a full WebAssembly .NET runtime to the browser.

-We'll build a (very) simple CMS, with a .NET Core hosted backend.
+Let's build a (very) simple CMS using Blazor-Wasm, with a .NET Core hosted backend.

 All of the code related to this article can be found [here](https://github.com/andCulture/BlazorCMS).

+Note: `using` import statements are omitted here for brevity.

 To start, you will need to install the [dotnet 3.1.0-preview4 CLI](https://dotnet.microsoft.com/download/dotnet-core/3.1).